Life on the Streets

 Violence

 The street is a very violent place and many of your friends will have been injured or killed.
-Some people may hate you and want to get you off the street.They will say you are rubbish and call you ‘disposable’.
+Some people may hate you and want to get you off the street.They may say you are rubbish and call you ‘disposable’.
 These people may try to kill you, perhaps whilst you are asleep.
 You might be rounded up by the authorities and treated roughly, even though the law forbids you to be ill-treated.
 You will be too afraid to complain in case worse happens.
 You may be offered money to sell one of your kidneys for transplant or the organ-traffickers may prefer to kill you and get all your organs for nothing.

 Adiós